ArsenTech/arsentech.github.io/CONTRIBUTING.md

 ## Rules
 1. No Forking Without Permission
 2. No Edit
-3. Don't Copy Repo link without Permission
+3. Don't Copy Repository link without Permission
 4. Rules formed by Contributor are full and final decision